 2. Consider the flights-aircraft-employees-certified database of our createdb.sql.
 The times (using SQL datatype timestamp) are assumed to all be using one timezone, so we don't have to worry about timezones.
 Read about the timestamp datatype for Oracle on pp. 531-545 of Murach, and, optionally, here for MySQL.
-FYI: Oracle can handle timezones, so we could handle data that specified various timezones, as shown on pg.
+FYI: SQL 92 and Oracle (but not mysql) can handle timezones via datatype "timestamp with time zone", so we could handle data that specified various timezones, as shown on pg.
 549 of Murach.

 Write a small Java program FindFlights that accepts database credentials like JdbcCheckup, and then accepts two cities (Los-Angeles and Chicago for example) and finds the flights from the first to the second in the flights table.
 For the selected flights, print out the flight number, distance, and duration of the flight, computed by time difference (and displayed in hours:min:sec or days hours:min:sec).
 Note that one of the time differences is negative: just report it that way.
 Note: don't use LIKE where equals (=) can be used to match the city name.
 Equals is much faster in general.

-A timestamp difference like arrives-departs has SQL type INTERVAL DAY TO SECOND (from SQL92, so hopefully portable), described in Murach, pg.
-561. Unfortunately, JDBC will not map a SQL interval value to a time-related datatype of Java (and in fact Java has no specific time-interval type), but it will map it to String type, so one way to get the time difference is to form the difference in SQL in the select list, give it an alias, and use getString on that column of SQL output.
+A timestamp difference like arrives-departs has SQL type INTERVAL DAY TO SECOND (from SQL92, supported by Oracle, but not mysql), described in Murach, pg.
+561. Unfortunately, JDBC will not map a SQL interval type value in the database to a time-related datatype of Java (and in fact Java has no specific time-interval type), but it will map it to String type, so one way to get the needed time difference is to form the difference in SQL in the select list, give it an alias, and use getString on that column of SQL output.
 You will receive a string in "days hr:min:sec" format.
 Alternatively, get JDBC to map the individual timestamps to java.sql.Timestamp values and then use Timestamp methods such as getTime() to convert to seconds, and then to minutes, hours and days.